Gens du voyage (France): History

 From the Middle Ages onwards, many families from different regions of France developed economic activities linked to mobility: peddlers, mercenaries and seasonal workers.
 Examples include the cagots in southwestern France.

 Refugees from Little Egypt, who arrived in France in the early 15th century, also adopted this lifestyle out of economic necessity.
 At first, they worked as war contractors for the great feudal lords.
 Then, following Louis XIV's ban on private warfare and the King's Declaration against the Bohemians in 1682, which sent them to the galleys and forced them to hide and move around, they found new employment in seasonal services and itinerant trade.

 At the end of the 1870 war, many Yenish from Alsace opted for France and joined the mass of families living a life structured around itinerancy.
 In the 19th century, nomadic populations, now known as "gens du voyage", included families of diverse origins: Manouches, Yenish, but also French peasants living on the road.

 At the end of the 19th century, they were referred to exclusively as bohemians, but several administrative and legal steps led to their definition as pariahs, notably the 1895 census of "all nomads, bohemians and wanderers", followed by the July 16, 1912 law "on the exercise of itinerant professions and the circulation of nomads".
 Under this law, Travellers (both children and adults) were subject to controls through the presentation of their "anthropometric identity booklets", on which, in addition to photographs (face and profile), fingerprints and even vaccination records appeared.
-Worse still, on April 6, 1940, the French government issued a decree banning the circulation of "nomads" throughout metropolitan France and placing them under assigned residence.
-The decree was not lifted until July 1946.
+Worse still, on April 6, 1940, the French government issued a decree banning the circulation of "nomads" throughout metropolitan France and placing them under assigned residence; the decree was not lifted until July 1946.
+Under pressure from Nazi Germany, Vichy France created nomad camps where travellers, Romani people, gypsies and similar, were interned in harsh conditions until 1946.